delphictech/expo-template/functions/README.md

 ## :microscope: Unit Testing
 ### :fire: FireStore:
 1. Install firebase-tools with either yarn or npm.
 Once that is finished login to firebase with the command down below.
-Choose the google account associated with the project you to work on.
+Choose the google account associated with the project you want to work on.
 You should see a confirmation message in the terminal once that is finished.
 ```bash
 npm install -g firebase-tools or yarn add global add firebase-tools

 firebase login
 ```
 2. Run firebase init and set up your project.
-If you are setting up the project in offline mode select functons and firestore and continue.
-For online just select funtions.
+If you are setting up the project in offline mode select functions and firestore and continue.
+For online just select functions.
 Choose or create your project, and click yes on all the questions they ask you.
 The only settings to change are using Typescript and not installing the packages with npm if you are using yarn.
  ```bash
 firebase init

 yarn install **only use this if you did not install your packages**
 ```
 3. You will see a couple of files added to your directory, and a new folder called functions.
 (Offline Only) If you are setting this up in offline mode you will also see a file called firestore.rules and here you can edit your local firestore rules.
-We recomend installing the [firestore extension](https://marketplace.visualstudio.com/items?itemName=toba.vsfire) in VScode to get highlighting for this file.
+We recommend installing the [firestore extension](https://marketplace.visualstudio.com/items?itemName=toba.vsfire) in VScode to get highlighting for this file.
-4. cd into you new functions folder(from this point we will stay in this folder) and start initializing the emulator.
+4. cd into your new functions folder(from this point we will stay in this folder) and start initializing the emulator.
 Select functions and firestore and click yes on the rest of the settings.
-We also recomend copying and pasting our tsconfig.json and tsconfig.dev.json code into your functions folder as well.
+We also recommend copying and pasting our tsconfig.json and tsconfig.dev.json code into your functions folder as well.
 This may help prevent errors in testing.
  ```bash
 firebase init emulators
 ```
 5. Write your firebase function.
-This should be like any other firebase function you made in the past(Look at our /functions/src/index.ts file for an example). **(Online only)** Once that is finihsed if you are doing this online, you must deploy your function to your live firebase project(command down below.
+This should be like any other firebase function you made in the past(Look at our /functions/src/index.ts file for an example). **(Online only)** Once that is finished, if you are doing this online, you must deploy your function to your live firebase project(command down below.
 Also fix any TS or esLint errors while running that command).
 Once that is deployed you should be able to see the function by going to your projects overview and clicking functions.
   ```bash
 firebase deploy --only functions **Only run this if you are testing online**
 ```